-Our corporate finance activities include debt and equity market transactions and stock repurchase programs.
+Our corporate finance activities include debt and equity market transactions and speck repurchase programs.
 We allocate capital in various ways to run our operations, grow our business and return value to stockholders.
-Director experience in these areas is important for effective oversight of our Company's financial affairs.
+Director experience in these areas is important for effective oversight of our Compon's principal frameur and programs.